 This includes introducing new crops, increasing returns on existing crops, and adding value through processing opportunities:

-- Camelina - it's estimated that camelina production will reach 100,000 acres by 2015, with a value of $16.8 million.
-Camelina bio-based products include fish feed, bio-lubricants, healthy oils and jet fuel.
+- Camelina - It is estimated that in 2015, production acres will be around 10,000 acres valued at approximately $1.75 million.
+Camelina bio-based products include fish and broiler chicken feed, bio-lubricants, healthy oils and jet fuel.

-- Vegetables - there's a potential for high-value vegetables like onions and small potatoes, particularly for irrigation farmers (net return $3,000 to $5,000 per acre).
+- Vegetables - There is a potential for high-value vegetables like onions and small potatoes, particularly for irrigation farmers (net return $3,000 to $5,000 per acre).
 Saskatchewan has the growing conditions, land and water resources, minimal pest pressure and expertise necessary for growing high-quality vegetables.

-The agriculture industry in Saskatchewan is the most diversified industry sector in Canada with $8.1 billion in export sales in 2010.
-Over $100 million worth of agricultural products were exported to each of the following 19 countries last year:
+In terms of markets, the agriculture industry in Saskatchewan is the most diversified industry sector in Canada with $13.9 billion in export sales in 2014.
+More than $200 million worth of agricultural products were exported to each of the following 15 countries last year:

 Saskatchewan has over six million hectares of pastureland and large quantities of high-quality feed, making it an ideal place for livestock development.
-Saskatchewan has 1.3 million beef cows, or just over 30 per cent of the Canadian beef cow herd, making it the second-largest beef-producing province in Canada.
-In 2010:
+Saskatchewan has 1.2 million beef cows, or just under 30 per cent of the Canadian beef cow herd, making it the second-largest beef-producing province in Canada.
+In 2013:

-- Saskatchewan's total cattle and calf receipts were approximately $1 billion.
+Saskatchewan's total cattle and calf receipts were just over $1.2 billion.

-- Saskatchewan's hog industry generated over $228 million.
+Saskatchewan's hog industry generated more than $287 million.

-- Saskatchewan had approximately 33 per cent of the Canadian bison herd.
+Saskatchewan had approximately one third of the Canadian bison herd.